-Before going for a private student loan, college students are advised to go explore the federal student loan options offered by the US Department of Education.
-Apart from loans one can explore options such as grants, scholarships and much more which are offered by the government as well as private institutions.
-But these options might not fully covered the expenses met by the students.
-In order to cover up these additional expenses after exploring the federal options one can seek aid from private student loans.
+Before going for a private student loan, college students are advised to explore the federal student loan options offered by the US Department of Education.
+Apart from loans, one can explore options such as grants, scholarships and much more which are offered by the government as well as private institutions.
+But these options might not fully cover the expenses met by the students.
+In order to cover up these additional expenses after exploring the federal options, one can seek aid from private student loans.

 Nowadays it has become necessary to take one or more than one student loan to cover all the education expenses.
-Every year the total loans furnished goes up to $100 billion and outstanding debts on student loans goes to $1 trillion.
+Every year the total loans furnished go up to $100 billion and outstanding debts on student loans go to $1 trillion.

-What attracts borrowers to student loans ranges from the relatively low fee to get a federal student loan or flexible interest rates provided by private student loan.
+What attracts borrowers to student loans ranges from the relatively low fee attached to a federal student loan or flexible interest rates provided by private student loans.
 Here is a glimpse of what actually are the key differences between both types of loans.

 Table of Contents

 - Why you should go for a private student loan?